fosscellcet/Competitive-Coding-Repository/CONTRIBUTING.md

 ```python
 number = 10
 ```
-If you can't avoid user input, make sure that the user will have a clear idea of what to give as the input, and is not faced with a blank prompt.
+If you can't avoid user input, make sure that the user will have a clear idea of what to give as the input, and does not face a blank prompt.
-4. Most importantly, make sure your code works, and do provide an example the shows its working.
+5. Most importantly, make sure your code works, and do provide an example that shows its working.